Eugene Thacker: Other writings

-Thacker's poetry and fiction has appeared in various literary anthologies and magazines.
-Thacker has produced book arts projects, and an anti-novel titled An Ideal for Living, of which American poet and conceptual writer Kenneth Goldsmith has said: "this an important book...these pages take cues from Burroughs and Gibson, while at the same time presciently pointing to the web-based path writing would take over the next decade."
-In the 1990s, Thacker, along with Ronald Sukenick and Mark Amerika, established Alt-X Press, for which he edited the anthology of experimental writing Hard_Code.
+Thacker has written an anti-novel titled An Ideal for Living, of which American poet and conceptual writer Kenneth Goldsmith has said: "this an important book...these pages take cues from Burroughs and Gibson, while at the same time presciently pointing to the web-based path writing would take over the next decade."
+In the 1990s, Thacker, along with Ronald Sukenick and Mark Amerika, founded Alt-X Press, for which he edited the anthology of experimental writing Hard_Code.
+Thacker is part of the editorial board of underground publisher Schism Press.

 Thacker is a contributor to The Japan Times Books section, where he has written about the work of Junji Ito, Osamu Dazai, Haruo Sato, Keiji Nishitani, Izumi Kyōka, Edogawa Rampo, and Zen death poetry.

-Thacker wrote a column for London-based Mute Magazine called "Occultural Studies," writing about such topics as the Surrealist poet Robert Desnos, Schopenhauer's philosophy, the horror writing of Thomas Ligotti, and the music of And Also The Trees.

-Thacker has written Forewords to the English editions of the works of E. M. Cioran, published by Arcade Press.
-He provided the Preface and Annotations to Clive Barker's 1988 horror novella Cabal, in a special edition published by Fiddleblack Press.
-Thacker is part of the editorial group of Schism, an underground philosophy and literary press.
+He wrote a column for London-based Mute Magazine called "Occultural Studies," on topics as the Surrealist poet Robert Desnos, Schopenhauer's philosophy, the horror writing of Thomas Ligotti, and the music of And Also The Trees.
+He has written the Forewords to the English editions of the works of E. M. Cioran, published by Arcade Press. he has contributed to limited edition books produced by Fiddleblack Press, Infinity Land Press, Locus+, Mount Abraxis, [NAME], Schism, and Zagava Press.

-Thacker has contributed to limited editions books produced by Zagava Press, including his essay on the life and writings of J.-K. Huysmans.
-Thacker has also participated in the series of "black metal theory" symposia and publications.

 Other activities

-Thacker has also collaborated with artists and musicians.
-These include the art collective Fakeshop, which presented art & installation at Ars Electronica, ACM SIGGRAPH, and the Whitney Biennial.
-He has also collaborated with Biotech Hobbyist, and co-authored an art book Creative Biotechnology: A User's Manual.
-In 1998 Thacker produced a CD of noise music released by Extreme Records and a split CD with Merzbow/Masami Akita, part of the Extreme Records Merzbow Box Set released in 2000.
+Thacker also collaborated with artists and musicians.
+These include the art collective Fakeshop, which presented work at Ars Electronica, ACM SIGGRAPH, and the Whitney Biennial.
+He has also collaborated with Biotech Hobbyist, and co-authored the art book Creative Biotechnology: A User's Manual.
+Thacker as collaborated with Japanese noise musician Merzbow/Masami Akita, and with Iranian composer Siavash Amini.